 Fill and Purge Breathing with DPNI

-is injected into the system piping at a rate that causes the pressure within the entire piping network to increase.
-When this is done several things are accomplished:
+During the fill cycle, 98% nitrogen gas from a nitrogen generator enters the system piping at a rate that causes the pressure within the entire piping network to increase.

-the nitrogen enriched gas within the piping is vented at a rate that causes system pressure to gradually drop.
-When this is done several things are accomplished:
+During the purge cycle the nitrogen-enriched gas within the piping is vented at a rate that causes system pressure to gradually drop.

 Continuously venting the fire sprinkler system piping with 98% nitrogen gas and 2% oxygen gas will cause a significant amount of corrosion damage over the long term.

-Gas Flow and Water Flow In A Dry or Preaction Fire Sprinkler System
+Gas & Water Flow In A Dry or Preaction Fire Sprinkler System